 Today you have a wonderful cycle tour along the bay of Saint-Michel with many wonderful coastal views.
 You will cycle passing through the lively fishing village of Cancale, known for its oysters.
 The many oyster banks can be seen in the bay and can be visited at low tide.
 Here you shall find many seafood restaurants.
 Just after a nice golden beach, you cycle along the coast on a quiet path to the lively port town of Saint-Malo.

-Today you have two options, take a day trip to Jersey for a cycle ride or spend the day in St Malo to explore.
+Today you have two options, take a day trip to Jersey (subject to available ferries) or spend the day in St Malo to explore.
 Why not explore the imposing walled fortress, the harbour, the pleasant shopping streets and the beaches which will make sure you don’t have a dull moment.
 You have also got the chance, early in the morning, to take the ferry to the British island of Jersey (about 1.15 h).
-Once on the island of Jersey, you can make a wonderful cycle tour on the extensive cycle network.
-At the end of the afternoon or the beginning of the evening, you return to Saint-Malo for overnight.
+Once on the island of Jersey, you can make a wonderful cycle tour (if an available ferry accepts cycles) on the extensive cycle network or explore on foot St Helier.
+At the end of the afternoon or the beginning of the evening, you return to Saint-Malo overnight.

 A small ferry boat takes you from Saint-Malo across the river mouth to the fashionable town of Dinard.
 Now you cycle south on a cycle path on an almost straight line as you follow a former railway line taking you through villages in the country.
 After this ‘Voie Verte’ quiet cycle paths take you through green flowering hills of the Breton countryside to Taden castle.
 Now you follow the river Rance which takes you to the picturesque Port of Dinan.
 The town is elevated and has a wonderful historic centre.
 Dinan has some wonderful medieval ramparts, many cobblestone streets with half-timbered houses.
 The Dinan Castle has a 14th-century keep and a 15th-century artillery tower.
 Also, the grand, Gothic-style Saint-Malo Church has vibrant stained-glass windows which is a worthwhile visit.